 Seeing the parallels between the review and permit processes between the two pipelines, Emanuel began to examine the larger picture of indigenous water issues happening across the country.
 After he completed the briefing, things started to converge.
 He reached out to state tribal leaders about possible impacts and concerns and asked how he could help.

-He saw that the community had concerns that the pipeline would be harmful and unfair but were not able to quantify the issues in a way that would garner a response from officials.
+He saw that the community had concerns that the pipeline would be harmful and unfair but was not able to quantify the issues in a way that would garner a response from officials.
 With his skills, tools and resources as a scientist, he found two key ways to help: first, he looked at the environmental justice review and found an incorrect mathematical analysis.
 He also found a procedural mistake in that the tribes were not consulted in the review process as recommended by federal policy.

 A Bridge Between Two Entities